ChrisWhealy/wasm_sha256/README.md

 # SHA256 Implementation in WebAssembly Text

-I've recently had some time on my hands, so as a learing exercise, I decided to implement the SHA256 algorithm in raw WebAssembly text just to see how small I could make the compiled binary.
+I've recently had some time on my hands, so as a learing exercise, I decided to implement the SHA256 hash algorithm in raw WebAssembly text just to see how small I could make the compiled binary.

 I'm pretty pleased with the result because after optimisation, the WASM binary is smaller than 1Kb!